-If you have a paint pot (as compared to a dropper bottle), use your brush to pull paint out of the pot and onto the palette.
+If you have a paint pot (as compared to a dropper bottle), use the handle of your brush to pull paint out of the pot and onto the palette.
 Once you have enough, close the container and use the brush to add some water and thin your paint.
 Mix the paint and water together on the palette.

 As the paint starts to dry on the palette, you can add a little more water to thin it down or add more color if you start to run out.

 One of the benefits of using a palette is that you can start to experiment with mixing colors and blending.
 Add a second color on the palette nearby your first and use your brush to mix them together.

 Try a wet palette